MailFrequently Asked Questions

 Can I get art work appraised at the Gallery?

 As a public gallery which does not purchase or sell artwork, KWAG does not offer appraisals and evaluations of artwork.
 However, the Art Dealers Association of Canada www.kwag.ca/en/about/Appraisals.asp can provide contact information for commercial galleries which offer this service.

 Does the Gallery offer art restoration services?

-The Gallery does not offer formal appraisal services; however, the Gallery does have a list of art appraisal and restoration services that you can contact for more information on having your art works restored.
+The Gallery does not offer formal appraisal services.
+See this list of art appraisal and restoration services for more information on having your art works restored.